chaos-mesh/chaos-mesh/doc/pause.md

 # Pause Experiment

-This document describe how to pause a running chaos in Chaos Mesh.
+This document describes how to pause a running chaos in Chaos Mesh.

 ## Pause

-Pause is a state that a running chaos is recovered temporally but not deleted.
+Pause is a state a running chaos has been recovered temporally but not deleted.
 Undoing pausing a chaos will run the chaos again with same parameter.

 ## How To

-For instance we have a podchaos:
+For instance, we have a podchaos:
 ```yaml
 apiVersion: pingcap.com/v1alpha1
 kind: PodChaos